WeiShaoD/neuroimage-menu/docs/source/index.rst

 Here is documentation to give some instructions about how to run the analysis with MRIs data with different software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every good chef need a cookbook for reference, I hope this one can help you as the beginning of MRI analysis
+As every good chef need a cookbook for reference, I hope this e-book can help you in the beginning of MRIs analysis